 - Best park – Morne Trois Pitons national Park

-- Best free activity – Swimming at Mero Beach
+- Free activity – Swimming at Mero Beach

-- Best activity for kids – Picnic at Devil’s Bridge
+- Activity for kids – Picnic at Devil’s Bridge

-- Best activity for adults – Scuba diving at Champagne Reef
+- Activity for adults – Scuba diving at Champagne Reef

 - Best food – Callaloo